cfusting/conditional-growth/README.md

 ### Checking out the creatures

 You'll need the Java version of Minecraft 1.12.2 to enter the world and hang out with your creatures.
-You can connect to the server you started by selecting multiplay -> Direct Connect -> localhost.
+You can connect to the server you started by selecting Multiplayer -> Direct Connect -> localhost.
 The game mode is creative and as such double tapping on jump (spacebar) will allow you to fly; hold shift to go fast.

 The locations of the creatures are output in (x, z, y) format (don't ask me why the Minecraft devs did this) when Ray finishes initializing and before the creatures start optimizing.
 You can use these coordinates to teleport yourself to their respective locations with the server command line: